arupmahatha/FinGenius/Info_Tracker.md

 Deliverables:
 1) Create a dummy data, database schema is given in the file - Done
 2) Add memory and human in the loop to the agent
-3) Examples of strategical level questions
+3) Examples of strategical level questions - Done
-4) Note of processing time
+4) Note of processing time - Done
-5) Output of the entire analysis (report), like ChatGPT output
+5) Output of the entire analysis (report), like ChatGPT output - Done

 By Monday